emissary-ingress/emissary/DevDocumentation/gnu-make.md

       directory-part and file-part of each value, respectively.

       I think those are easy enough to remember mnemonically:
-        - $@ is where you shoul direct the output at.
+        - $@ is where you should direct the output at.
         - $^ points up at the dependency list
         - $< points at the left-most member of the dependency list
         - $* is the % glob; "*" is well-known as the glob char in other languages